Libo1023/ECE899-Independent-Study/README.md

 models.py contains all optimizable modules/layers of the two-level zoom-in network.
 utilities.py contains all customized helper functions for data preprocessing and network optimization/evaluation.
 train.py contains detailed implementations of how to optimize and evaluate the two-level zoom-in network.
-main.ipynb instantiates and calls all the above components to conduct network training and validation on the GPU.
+main.ipynb instantiates and calls all the above components to conduct network training and validation on GPU.